AVEVA/AVEVA-Samples-CloudOperations/advanced_samples/CSV/DotNet/README.md

 ### Prerequisites

 - Register an Authorization Code client in OCS and ensure that the registered client in OCS contains `https://127.0.0.1:54567/signin-oidc` in the list of RedirectUris.
 For details on this please see this [video](https://www.youtube.com/watch?v=97QJjUKa6Pk)
-- Replace the placeholders in the [appsettings](appsettings.json) file with your Tenant Id, Client Id, and Client Secret obtained from registration.

-### Configure constants for connecting and authentication

-The configuration of this application is done in the file [appsettings.placeholder.json](.\CSVtoOCS\appsettings.placeholder.json).
+- Configure the sample using the file [appsettings.placeholder.json](CSVtoOCS\appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
+- Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id, and Client Secret obtained from registration.

+### Configure constants for connecting and authentication

-Please update the appsettings.json file with the appropriate information as shown below.
+Please update the `appsettings.json` file with the appropriate information as shown below.
 This sample leverages PKCE login, so that way the user running this application has appropriate authorization.

 ```json
 {